-These rules will be clearly displayed in each classroom and around the school.
+These rules will be clearly displayed around the school.

 Our agreements are expressed positively.
 This underlines our understanding that children learn best within positive, trusting relationships.
 Pupils spend time exploring in an age appropriate way what the expectations mean through a variety of ways e.g. stories, Circle Time, drama, photographs, dance, art, PSHE, TiS activities, including whole class TiS activities, whole school values etc.